 Aperture: 100mm x 50mm (not to scale)

-Although difficult to predict as lifespan of all steels is largely dependant upon the environment.
-Generally you can expect 20 years life for galvanised wire, and 2-3 times longer life span for Galfan, AL-TEN™, PVC coated and stainless steel.
+Although difficult to predict as lifespan of all steels is largely dependent upon the environment.
+Generally you can expect 20 years life for galvanized wire, and 2-5 times longer life span for Galfan, AL-TEN™, PVC coated and stainless steel 316L.

 Other considerations when determining lifespan is soil PH levels if the product is placed directly on the earth.
 A geotextile fabric such as Syntex nonwoven 145gsm may be used as a separation layer.
 Some rock such as limestone has a high PH (alkaline) which may have a detrimental effect on the mesh.